-DMP lets you to turn off I/O through a Host Bus Adapter (HBA) controller or the array port of a storage processor so that you can perform administrative operations.
+DMP allows you to turn off I/O through a Host Bus Adapter (HBA) controller or the array port of a storage processor so that you can perform administrative operations.
 This feature can be used when you perform maintenance on HBA controllers on the host, or array ports that are attached to disk arrays supported by SF.
-I/O
+I/O operations to the HBA controller or the array port can be turned back on after the maintenance task is completed.
+You can accomplish these operations using the vxdmpadm command.